AriFordsham/GHCWiki/frisby2013-q1.md

 - inspect the compilation outputs for differences

   - cf [\#CoreDiving](frisby2013-q1#core-diving)[\#Core-STG-CMM](frisby2013-q1#)
-- allocation changes probably won't require more work (unless its delication GC stuff, I suppose)
+- allocation changes probably won't require more work (unless its delicate GC stuff, I suppose)
-- run runtime, isolate the changes
+- for runtime, isolate the changes

-  - for a given change, write a simpler test that hammers just that code in order to estimate its affect
+  - to evaluate a change, write a simpler test that hammers just that code in order to estimate its affect
+  - see [\#Core-STG-CMM](frisby2013-q1#) for an estimation of run time effects
   - if the change seems to be in a library, slice out the relevant code into its own module so you can mutate it to experiment